emily1618/Data-Portfolio/Getting-Funding/README.md

 - I also secured **100%** funding from another source for two years without annual contract renewal (which is typically require to submit RFP and renew each year based on performance).

 ### What I will do:
-- I will be exploring the data provided by this FOC from 2012 to 2022 to provide insights on how to increase enrollment.
 - Using data to predict how many staffs are needed during the busiest months.
-- Using data to check demographic and trends to increase revenue for FOC.
+- **Even though it's a non-profit, the center will still need to run like a for-profit business to sustain.
+Only way is to increase enrollment so the center can increase funding.
+Additional enrollment shows the center is expanding and able to help the Houston community efficiently.
+This  will allow the center to seek additional fundings from exisiting or new funders.
+I will be exploring the data provided by this FOC from 2012 to 2022 to provide insights on how to increase enrollment.**